MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/marketing-contacts.md

 ---
-title: Creating and Managing Contacts | Microsoft Docs
+title: Create and Manage Company Contacts| Microsoft Docs
-description: Describes how to create and manage contacts in Financials
+description: You set up all external entities that you have a business relationship with (such as prospects, customers, vendors, and consultants) as contacts.
 services: project-madeira
 documentationcenter:
 author: jswymer